10 Iconic Movie Cars—And How Much They Cost in Real Life

 1967 Shelby Mustang GT500

-Owners of this iconic 1967 Mustang will never bemoan a movie remake again after seeing the value of their ride rise by over 4,000-per cent because their Shelby Mustang GT500 was used in the year-2000 version of Gone in 60 Seconds.
-In the original cult classic flick from '73, a Mustang Mach 1 from the same year was featured as Eleanor, but the remake's Eleanor II sent automotive resale figures skyward as moviegoers flocked to see the new film at the turn of the millennium.
-The '67 Shelby, originally worth $4,195, is now being sold for a cool $178,200 USD, per CompareTheMarket.com's research.
+Owners of this iconic 1967 Mustang will never bemoan a movie remake again after seeing the value of their ride rise by over 4,000% when it was featured in the year-2000 version of Gone in 60 Seconds.
+In the original cult classic flick from ’73, a Mustang Mach 1 from the same year was featured as Eleanor, but the remake’s Eleanor II sent automotive resale figures skyward.
+The ’67 Shelby, originally worth $4,195, is now being sold for a cool $178,200 USD, per CompareTheMarket.com’s research.

 1970 Dodge Charger

-No recent film has increased interest in and prices of cars quite like The Fast and the Furious movies.
-When the first film in the franchise debuted in 2001, the 1970 Dodge Charger quickly became the it car when Dominic Toretto claimed he could race a quarter-mile in nine seconds.
-With an original value of just $3,711 and a 1,120 per cent increase in less than 20 years, this model year Dodge Charger has recently sold for around over $82k USD.
+No film franchise has boosted interest (and prices) of cars quite like The Fast and the Furious movies.
+When the first film in the blockbuster series debuted in 2001, the 1970 Dodge Charger quickly became the “it” car when Dominic Toretto claimed he could race a quarter-mile in nine seconds.
+With an original value of just $3,711 and a 1,120% increase in less than 20 years, this model year Dodge Charger has recently sold for around $85k USD.

 1963 Model 117 Volkswagen Type 1

-First featured in The Love Bug, the famous little Herbie VW beetle with that legendary racing stripe and number down the centre of its bulbous hood had a lucrative Hollywood career with five sequels over a sprawling 31-year span.
-Not only did that first movie help to make this cute car an iconic vehicle that would stay super popular with young people for over a half-century, it may have also contributed to the Type 1's 931 per cent price increase since 1963, going from an original sticker price of $1,595.00 to around $16,493.40 USD in automotive resale markets today.
+First featured in The Love Bug, the little ’63 VW Beetle with its distinctive racing stripe and number down the centre of its bulbous hood had a lucrative Hollywood career with five sequels over a sprawling 31-year span.
+Not only did that first film help cement the Beetle as an iconic vehicle that would stay super popular with young people for over a half-century, it may have also contributed to the Type 1’s 931% price increase since 1963, going from an original sticker price of $1,595 to around $16,500 USD in automotive resale markets today.

 1966 Ford Thunderbird